What Is CVSS? Common Vulnerability Scoring System Overview

 Read along or jump to the section that interests you the most:

-This database is synchronized with the CVE list and provides additional content, including how to fix vulnerabilities, severity scores, and impact ratings.
-In order to calculate severity scores, the Common Vulnerability Scoring System (CVSS) must be used.
+The National Vulnerability Database is synchronized with the CVE list and provides additional content, including how to fix vulnerabilities, severity scores, and impact ratings.
+In order to calculate the severity scores of CVE vulnerabilities, the Common Vulnerability Scoring System (CVSS) must be used.

 The Common Vulnerability Scoring System (CVSS) is an open industry standard for assessing the severity of software vulnerabilities.